GoogleCloudPlatform/cloud-pubsub-sendmail/README.md

 ## Why was this written?

 Google Cloud recommends using tools such as [SendGrid to send emails from Cloud Functions triggered by Cloud Pub/Sub](https://cloud.google.com/security-command-center/docs/how-to-enable-real-time-notifications).
-Static IP addresses are available from services like SendGrid at designated service tiers.
 Services such as SendGrid offer many production level features and are supported by the service vendors.
-If your mail volume is relatively low but you still need a static IP, using a native Cloud Function like pubsub_sendmail may be cost effective.
+If your mail volume is relatively low but need a static IP, using a native Cloud Function like pubsub_sendmail is an alternative route.
 The tradeoff, of course, is that you must implement and support the Cloud Function.
 The pubsub_sendmail function supports the use of a static IP using the VPC Access Connector along with Cloud NAT.

 ## Diagram